Northern Ireland vs Ireland: Exploring the Crucial Distinctions in 2024

 Parliamentary Constitutional Republic in Ireland

-Ireland, as a parliamentary constitutional republic, has a president serving as the head of state and a prime minister as the head of government.
+Ireland, as a parliamentary constitutional republic, has a president serving as Ireland’s head of state and a prime minister as the head of government.
 The president’s role and responsibilities are outlined in the Constitution of Ireland, with powers including the right to refer bills to the Supreme Court for a determination of their constitutionality.

 Michael D. Higgins, the current President of Ireland, represents the interests of the Irish people and addresses issues related to Northern Ireland’s status.
 With the establishment of the Irish Free State in 1922 and Ireland declaring itself a republic in 1949, Irish republicans chose not to recognize the British monarch, thus not remaining in the British Commonwealth and further differentiating itself from Northern Ireland.